 There are many different things that suggest a FINRA lawyer is good at what they do.
 All of these things matter.
 Awards are great, professional recognition is important, positive media attention indicates that a lawyer is doing well, and academic success shows that an attorney has a good understanding of the law.

 Still, at the end of the day, what matters most is the results they achieve for their clients.
 You need to work with a FINRA arbitration lawyer who has a proven track record of successfully obtaining financial recovery for clients.

 Before making the final decision to work with an attorney, do not hesitate to ask about their past success.
-A securities fraud attorney with a proven record of successful outcomes in FINRA arbitration cases will be able to show you real world examples of actual client recoveries.
-We encourage you a sampling of our firm’s case results here.
+A securities fraud attorney with a proven record of successful outcomes in FINRA arbitration cases will be able to show you real-world examples of actual client recoveries.
+We encourage you to review a sampling of our firm’s case results here.

 5. Is the attorney honest with me about the prospects of my case?

-Not every case involving significant investment loses also involves negligence or fraud.
+Not every case involving significant investment losses also involves negligence or fraud.
 Indeed, investors often believe that their advisor may have acted fraudulently or negligently, but the facts prove otherwise.
-An ethical FINRA arbitration attorney will give you honest advise as to whether you have a viable case.
+An ethical FINRA arbitration attorney will give you honest advice as to whether you have a viable case.